 If the assets will remain separate, each individual should complete their own trust.
 Some assets can be joint, and the trusts will each deal with the distribution of those as well.
 Some couples combine their assets and can create one trust.
 After remarriage, the older the children are, the more likely it is that they expect consideration in a will or trust.
 Clear language will make a couples’ wishes known as to what assets are combined or separate.

 2. Selection of a Trustee or Personal Representative—who will represent the trust or trusts?

 One child, two children, or a third party who will remain impartial between all the heirs?
 This is an important decision, because arguments as to what the parents’ wishes were are far more likely to come up if the trustee is not impartial.

 3. When one spouse dies, do all the assets go to the surviving spouse, or are some distributed to the children as well?

 The scenarios listed above are very common and are only three of hundreds that could happen.
-The moral of the story here is that families are important and therefore take the time to makes sure you make them important.
+The moral of the story here is that families are important, and therefore take the time to make sure you make them important.
 Please contact the firm if you need legal assistance with estate planning in Boise.